pbkmatt/ootd/README.md

 # ootd v1

-Concept: iOS app that merges the spontaneity of BeReal, the inspiration of Pinterest, and the shopping functionality of LTK.
+Concept: iOS app that merges the spontaneity of BeReal, the influencer sphere of Instagram, and the authentic feed of vsco.

 FIREBASE:
 users>